-Genetic engineering has developed leaps and bounds in a relatively short period of time across the last quarter of the twentieth century.
+Genetic engineering has developed at a quickening pace in the relatively short period of time since Mintz and Jaenisch conducted their successful experiment.
 By the middle of the 1990s, genetically modified foods were being sold in supermarkets, the most famous being the Flavr Savr tomato, which was engineered to have a longer shelf-life.
 Now, crops are genetically engineered to be able to survive in conditions they wouldn’t normally be able to handle; genetically modified organisms are used to study gene function; and hormones, vaccines and other life-saving drugs are created through the practice.

 Gene therapy and the CRISPR revolution

 Gene therapy, still a relatively new science, has been able to cure some of the most endemic diseases of the modern age.
 In 2007-2008, Timothy Ray Brown was cured of HIV through stem cell transplantation.
 In 2011, three years after his therapy had finished, no traces of HIV were found in his blood.
 Other experimental treatments have managed to ‘cure’ cancer in some patients, such as Layla Richards, who was terminally ill with leukaemia prior to treatment.
 Two patients were also treated for melanoma in 2006 using ‘killer T cells’ which were genetically made to attack the cancer cells in their bodies.